 As an aside, we note that there are two cases of alternative CONOPS.
 The first type consists of alternative doctrinal approaches that use existing or programmed forces and do not require any additional resources, including training.
 The second type consists of approaches that do require additional resources.
-Your FNA should only consider the first type; you will consider both types in the FSA.
+Your needs assessment should only consider the first type.

 Bringing forward results case-by-case allows you to stay ahead of your working group and gives you some time to collect alternative approaches if offered.
-More importantly, this approach builds a story for your FNA in a systematic fashion.
+More importantly, this approach builds a story for your needs assessment in a systematic fashion.
 As your working group examines the results of each scenario and each CONOPS considered, they will likely see a set of pervasive issues appearing.
 If you have done a quick look, you probably already know what most of these issues are, so you know what's coming.
 They don't, however, so it's better for you to take an incremental approach.